What we know about the Baltimore bridge collapse | KRDO

 What happens next?

-The National Transportation Safety Board is leading the investigation into the accident, NTSB chair Jennifer Homendy said.
+The National Transportation Safety Board is leading the investigation into the accident, NTSB chair Homendy said.

-Officials have secured the ship’s data recorder, or black box, which will help investigators develop a timeline of events leading up to the crash, Homendy told CNN on Wednesday.
+During the investigation – which could last one to two years – the NTSB will try to determine what happened on the Dali and will also examine the structure of the bridge itself.
+A preliminary report should be available in two to four weeks, Homendy said.

-The NTSB will also interview members of the ship’s crew, she said.
+The NTSB is also interviewing members of the ship’s crew, Homendy said.
+The board has interviewed the ship’s captain, his mate, the chief engineer and one other engineer, Homendy said.
+The two pilots are expected to be interviewed Thursday.

 US Transportation Secretary Pete Buttigieg said there will be a major, protracted impact on supply chains and the path to “normalcy” will be difficult.